brittlewis12/witness-budgets/witness-budgets.md

 **Validation outcome:** Performance hypothesis is supported if extracted implementations meet wall-clock (≤10×) and accuracy thresholds on ≥80% of test cases.
 Report detailed profiling for outliers to identify optimization opportunities.

 **Realistic expectations:** The ≤10× slowdown target is aspirational.
 For context, Coq extraction to OCaml typically yields 2–5× slowdown for simple algorithms, but can be significantly worse (10–50×) for heavily dependently-typed code with complex term representations.
 Lean extraction similarly varies widely depending on type complexity and optimization opportunities.
 Extracted code from dependent type theory often exhibits higher constant factors, memory overhead, and compilation costs compared to hand-optimized implementations.
 For performance-critical applications, **hand-optimized shims** for hot paths may be necessary, and some extracted algorithms may not be competitive with carefully tuned hand-coded baselines.
 The value proposition is strongest for: (a) rapid prototyping with correctness guarantees, (b) domains where bugs are more costly than performance penalties (safety-critical systems, verified science), and (c) applications where the certified bounds themselves are the primary deliverable.
-Honest reporting of performance characteristics—including cases where extraction underperforms—is essential for establishing realistic expectations about when extracted code is deployment-ready versus when it serves primarily as a verified specification.
+Honest reporting of performance characteristics — including cases where extraction underperforms — is essential for establishing realistic expectations about when extracted code is deployment-ready versus when it serves primarily as a verified specification.

 **Hygiene Hypothesis:**
 Measurable decline in representative-picking violations after linter adoption.

 **Measurement (with precise thresholds):**
 - **Violations per 1000 LOC:** ≥30% reduction within 6 months of linter deployment
-- **Budget distribution shift:** ≥10 percentage point increase in C0–C2 coverage—e.g., 40% → 50%
+- **Budget distribution shift:** ≥10 percentage point increase in C0–C2 coverage — e.g., 40% → 50%
 - **Refactoring patterns:** Document whether fixes use `Quot.lift`, add invariance proofs, or provide explicit moduli

 **Validation outcome:** Hygiene hypothesis is supported if violation rate decreases by ≥30% and budget distribution shifts toward C0–C2 by ≥10pp in instrumented modules.